K3 surfaces with involution, equivariant analytic torsion, and automorphic forms on the moduli space IV: the structure of invariant: Abstract

 \section{Abstract}

 In \cite{Yoshikawa04}, a holomorphic torsion invariant of $K3$ surfaces with involution was introduced.
 In this paper, we completely determine its structure as an automorphic function on the moduli space of such $K3$ surfaces.
 On every component of the moduli space, it is expressed as the product of an explicit Borcherds lift and a classical Siegel modular form.
-We also introduce its twisted version and give its explicit formula purely in terms of Borcherds products.
+We also introduce its twisted version.
+We prove its modularity and a certain uniqueness of the modular form corresponding to the twisted holomorphic torsion invariant.
+This is used to study an equivariant analogue of Borcherds' conjecture.